gauravbaruah/modeled-stream-utility/push-pull-pareto/Readme.md

     - ? small multiples plots
     - ?
 3D plots
 - ? which systems are on the frontier the most
+- ? is there a significant difference between the different interaction modalities
 - write in code for interaction models
     - run the code for pull, push, pull-push